WadhwaniAI/StudentDropoutEWS/README.md

 - A binary *Target* column for a given AY is populated using the enrollment data of the next AY.
 - Input to the modeling process is the unified dataset (with the target column).
 - Output is a dataframe with features and dropout probabilities as columns and rows as students.
-- EWS attemps to explain a model's predictions using [SHAP](https://shap.readthedocs.io/en/latest/) as illustrated in the `Explainability` section.
+- EWS attempts to explain a model's predictions using [SHAP](https://shap.readthedocs.io/en/latest/) as illustrated in the `Explainability` section.

 </details>